 The evolution of skin needling (aka skin abrasion, collagen induction therapy, needling) for its common use today began in the early 20th century.
 In 1905, a German dermatologist, Dr. Kromayer, first reported controlled resurfacing abrasion of the skin.
 His technique involved the use of rotating wheels and rasps for treating acne scars, keratoses, and areas of hyper-pigmentation.

 Despite this early report of successful use of skin abrasion, the treatment did not gain widespread popularity until the early 1950’s when doctors Kurtin, McEvitt, and others published numerous articles on skin abrasion.
-Dr. Kurtin presented the first series of patients who underwent skin abrasion to Mount Sinai Hospital in 1953 using high-speed rotary abraders, intra-operative freezing, and a variety of other abrasives.
+Dr. Kurtin presented the first series of patients who underwent skin abrasion to Mount Sinai Hospital in 1953 using high-speed rotary abraders, intra-operative freezing, and other abrasives.

 Following to Dr. Camirand's development, Dr. Des Fernandes introduced a needling device, a small needle stamp, to induce collagen and used as a regular treatment in his surgical practice.
 He delivered his first paper on skin needling of the upper lips to the ISAPS congress in Taipei 1996.